Skip to main content

 • In order to ensure the effectiveness of audit by the Audit Committee, the Company establishes an Audit Committee Office that is independent from commands and orders given by executive officers, and appoints exclusive staff.

-• The Company formulates rules concerning the reporting to the Audit Committee, who receive reports from officers and employees on primarily the status of their duty execution periodically.
+• The Company formulates rules concerning the reporting to the Audit Committee, who receive reports from executives and employees on primarily the status of their duty execution periodically.
 In addition, reports are made promptly on matters requested by the Audit Committee.
-Furthermore, from April 2024 onwards, the Audit Committee will receive reports from the Group CRO and the officer in charge of compliance on a quarterly basis (and whenever necessary) on the overall internal control system, the status of responses to major risks in the Group, the status of the occurrence of misconduct and major incidents at subsidiaries, and the status of implementation of measures to prevent recurrence, etc., in order to improve the effectiveness of audits from an independent perspective from the execution of operations.
+In addition, the Audit Committee receive reports from the Group CRO and the officer in charge of compliance on a quarterly basis (and whenever necessary) on the overall internal control system, the status of responses to major risks in the Group, the status of the occurrence of misconduct and major incidents at subsidiaries, and the status of implementation of measures to prevent recurrence, etc., in order to improve the effectiveness of audits from an independent perspective from the execution of operations.

 • The Company ensures opportunities for the members of the Audit Committee selected by the Audit Committee to express opinions by attending important meetings.